Boys and Girls (2000 film): Plot

-12-year-old Jennifer Burrows and 12-year-old Ryan Walker meet aboard an airplane and are immediately at odds.
-Four years later, Ryan is the mascot at his high school, while Jennifer is elected Homecoming Queen at hers.
+12-year-olds Jennifer Burrows and Ryan Walker meet aboard an airplane and are immediately at odds.
+4 years later, Ryan is the mascot at his high school in Los Angeles, while Jennifer is elected Homecoming Queen at hers.
 During the halftime ceremony between their two schools, Ryan is chased by the rival mascot and loses his mascot head, only to find it run over by Jennifer's ceremonial car.
 Jennifer later finds Ryan and tries to console him about his costume.
-They part ways once more, realizing they are too different.
+They part ways once more, realizing they are too different from each other.

-A year later, Ryan and Jennifer are students at UC Berkeley.
-Ryan is in a steady relationship with his high school sweetheart Betty, and Jennifer is living with a musician.
+1 year later, Ryan and Jennifer are students at UC Berkeley.
+Ryan is in a steady relationship with his high school sweetheart, Betty, and Jennifer is living with a musician.
 Ryan and Betty break up after realizing their differences.
-Ryan meets his roommate Hunter, aka Steve, a self-described ladies' man with countless elaborate (and unsuccessful) ploys for sleeping with women.
+Ryan meets his roommate, Hunter, whose real name is Steve, a self-described ladies' man with numerous elaborate—and unsuccessful—ploys for seducing women.

 Jennifer moves in with her best friend Amy after she and her boyfriend break up.
-Ryan and Amy start going out, and he renews his friendship with Jennifer, even after Amy has her "breakup" with him for her.
+Ryan and Amy start going out, and he renews his friendship with Jennifer, even after Amy has her "breakup" with him.
 They take walks, console each other over break-ups, and gradually become best friends.
 Jennifer even talks Ryan into dating again, as he starts seeing a girl named Megan.

-One night, in a cynical mood towards love, Jennifer breaks down and Ryan tries to console her.
+One night, in a cynical mood towards love, Jennifer breaks down, and Ryan tries to console her.
 To their equal surprise, they have sex.
-Afraid of commitment, Jennifer says that sleeping together was a mistake, and that they should pretend it never happened.
-Hurt and lovesick, Ryan breaks up with Megan and withdraws into his studies.
+Ryan breaks up with Megan.
+Afraid of commitment, Jennifer says that sleeping together was a mistake and that they should pretend it never happened.
+Hurt and lovesick, Ryan ghosts Jennifer and withdraws into his studies.

 As months pass, Jennifer graduates and readies herself to travel to Italy.
-She encounters Ryan, whom she has not seen since their night together, at a hilltop overlooking the Golden Gate Bridge.
-Ryan confesses his feelings towards her, but she tells him that she does not feel the same way.
-He wishes her well in Italy, and leaves.
+She encounters Ryan, whom she has not seen since the day after their night together, at a hilltop overlooking the Golden Gate Bridge.
+Ryan confesses his feelings to her, but she tells him that she doesn't feel the same way.
+He wishes her well in Italy and leaves.

-On the shuttle to the airport, Jennifer passes the same hilltop where they used to spend time together and realizes that she indeed loves Ryan.
+On the shuttle to the airport, Jennifer passes the same hilltop where they used to spend time together and realizes that she wants to be with Ryan.
 She immediately races back to her apartment and finds Amy frantically getting dressed to greet her.
-Steve confidently strolls out of Amy's bedroom and tells Jennifer that Ryan is heading back to Los Angeles on an airplane.
+Steve confidently strolls out of Amy's bedroom and tells Jennifer that Ryan is heading back to Los Angeles on a plane.

 While waiting for departure, Ryan hears Jennifer confess her love for him in Latin.
-After some convincing, and feeling the wrath of a flight attendant, they rekindle their romance where they first met — on an airplane.
+After some convincing and feeling the wrath of a flight attendant, they rekindle their romance where they first met—on an airplane.